 Does this sound familiar?
 If so, know that you are not alone.

 There are five main reasons you may suffer from SSRI side effects:

 1) Oxidative damage

 Oxidative damage is a term you have probably heard in the news.
 It refers to damage to the cells and tissue caused by oxidation.
-Oxidation is a normal process where an oxygen molecule removes electrons from a another molecule or atom.
-This, however, causes damage to the cell, and can be problematic when there is too much of this process occurring.
+Oxidation is a normal process where an oxygen molecule removes electrons from another molecule or atom.
+This, however, causes damage to the cell and can be problematic when there is too much of this process occurring.

 We see that more oxidative stress is associated with a higher risk of becoming depressed and staying depressed (1)(2) and antidepressants can cause a worsening of depression by causing oxidative stress in the brain.
-For example, The Journal of Basic Clinical Physiological Pharmacology found that sertraline (Zoloft), which is an selective serotonin reuptake inhibitor (SSRI) antidepressant, caused oxidative stress in the brain of test subjects (3).
+For example, The Journal of Basic Clinical Physiological Pharmacology found that sertraline (Zoloft), which is a selective serotonin reuptake inhibitor (SSRI) antidepressant, caused oxidative stress in the brain of test subjects (3).

 Our body is built to counteract oxidative damage through the production of enzymes that can neutralize the oxygen.
 Examples of enzymes include vitamins E and A. Consuming foods that are high in antioxidants, which are nutrients that inhibit oxidation, can provide your body with powerful tools in healing all of the tissues and cells in your brain and body.
 There are many additional powerful vitamins, minerals, and herbs that act as antioxidants to counteract the side effects of your antidepressant, heal the brain and improve your mood.